BernardoCBP/Audio-Catalog/README.md

 # Audio-Catalog
-A C program for cataloging MP3 files based on their tags
+A C program to catalog a set of audio track files, stored in MP3 format files, based on their tag (MPEG Audio format ID3v1 or ID3v1.1), allowing ordered listing, with different criteria.